Organizational conflict: Personal conflict

 A personal conflict involves a conflict between two people, most often from a mutual dislike or personality clash.

 According to Boston University FSAO, "Causes for workplace conflict can be personality or style differences and personal problems such as substance abuse, childcare issues, and family problems.
 Organizational factors such as leadership, management, budget, and disagreement about core values can also contribute."
 University of Colorado–Boulder cites as primary causes of workplace conflict as poor communication, different values, differing interests, scarce resources, personality clashes, and poor performance.

 Many difficulties in this area are beyond the scope of management and more in the province of a professional counselor or workplace mediator, but there are some aspects of personal conflict that managers should understand and some they can possibly help remedy.
-Social conflict refers to interpersonal, intragroup, and intergroup differences.
+Social conflict refers to interpersonal, intra-group, and inter-group differences.
 Organizational conflict at the interpersonal level includes disputes between peers as well as supervisor-subordinate conflict.

 It was pointed out that there is a basic incompatibility between the authority and structure of formal organizations and the human personality.
 Human behavior cannot be separated from the culture that surrounds it.